Components and Features¶

 • In your predict() function, build a feed dict and call session.run directly.

 Alternatively, you can export to a SavedModel and load this in an eager mode runtime.
-This leads to much simpler code (see this example), but may require changes to your SavedModel exporter in order to access model internals like embeddings, gradients, or attention.
+This leads to much simpler code, but may require changes to your SavedModel exporter in order to access model internals like embeddings, gradients, or attention.

 LIT can easily interact with models hosted via an RPC or HTTP endpoint, including Servomatic.
 In this usage, the model weights and computation remain on the server, while the LIT Model implementation simply manages the RPC stub and handles format conversion and any additional pre- or post-processing.